 Christy Seifert has a PhD in English with an emphasis in rhetoric and professional writing, and is associate professor of communication.
 She is the director of the Master of Strategic Communication program and is the author of The Predicteds (a novel published in 3 languages); Virginity in Young Adult Literature after Twilight; and Whoppers: History's Most Outrageous Liars.

-Julie Stewart (Sociology)
+Julie Stewart (Honors)